Genesee, Alberta: Climate

 Genesee, like Edmonton, has a northern continental climate with extreme seasonal temperatures, although the city has milder winters than either Regina or Winnipeg, which are both located at a more southerly latitude.
 It has mild summers and chilly winters, with the average daily temperatures ranging from -11.7 °C (10.9 °F) in January to 17.5 °C (63.5 °F) in July.
 Annually, temperatures exceed 30 °C (86 °F) on an average of three days and fall below −20 °C (−4 °F) on an average of twenty-eight days.
 The highest temperature recorded in Edmonton was 37.2 °C (99.0 °F) on June 29, 1937.

 Economy

-Genesee's main source of employment is the Capital Power Generating Stations.
-These coal-fired plants employ 300+ people over the three generating units, as well as a significant labour force for the strip mining operations.
+Genesee's main source of employment is the Capital Power generating station.
+These natural gas fueled plants employ about 75 people over the three generating units.
 The balance of community employment is divided between agrarian activities and residents who commute to larger centres for employment.